-Authority: NMAC 6.31.2.7 DEFINITIONS B. (4.) (see also Chapter 3)
+Authority: NMAC 6.31.2.7 DEFINITIONS B. (4.) (see also Chapter 3) Schools in the Gadsden ISD use the term developmental delay: more information is local

-The Gadsden Independent School District uses the term developmental delay; more information is located in Chapter 2 and 3.
+Schools in the Gadsden ISD use the term developmental delay; more information is located in Chapter 2 and 3.